 Teaching Space Capacity

-- Teaching spaces returned to 100% capacity.
-Teaching spaces consists of student seats plus one instructor seat and one teaching assistant (TA) seat indicated by a 'TA Reserved Seat' sign in smaller classrooms.
+- Teaching spaces returned to 100% capacity effective Fall 2022.
+Teaching spaces consist of student seats plus one teaching assistant (TA) seat indicated by a 'TA Reserved Seat' sign in smaller classrooms.
 Learning halls with fixed seating and some conference rooms may not include a 'TA Reserved Seat'.

 - It is very important that the teaching space capacity is maintained:

 - Please do not remove or add furniture to any teaching space.
 Each space is counted for correct capacity at the beginning of each semester.

 - Only registered students are permitted to attend in-person courses; only registered students may audit a course.

 - Waitlisted students are not permitted to attend in-person sections due to strict seating capacities; if a waitlisted student is attending class in-person, they must leave.
 Please contact your department coordinator to discuss waitlist invitations or to work out capacity issues.

 - Teaching spaces will be equipped with cameras and microphones allowing for audio and video recording; faculty are encouraged but not required to record classes in order to provide resources for students who are temporarily unable to attend class.
 Information and instructions on standard recording equipment is available on the Computing Services website.
 Instructors who wish to record classes may find guidelines and syllabus language for recorded classes and Carnegie Mellon's Recording Policy on the Eberly Center website.